• Skip to primary navigation

 Learn more about data careers

-2. Learn basic SQL so you can retrieve and check records.
+2. Learn basic SQL so you can pull, check, and compare records.

-3. Get comfortable with one or two systems, such as Salesforce, HubSpot, Workday, SAP, or an industry-specific records platform.
+3. Get comfortable with at least one reporting or business system, such as Salesforce, HubSpot, Power BI, Workday, SAP, or an industry-specific platform.

 Data Specialist Degree